jcoglan/restore/README.md

 ### Serving over HTTPS

-Since remoteStorage is a system for storing arbitrary user-specific data, and since it makes use of OAuth 2.0, we recommend you serve it over a secure connection.
+Since RemoteStorage is a system for storing arbitrary user-specific data, and since it makes use of OAuth 2.0, we recommend you serve it over a secure connection.
 You can boot the server to listen for HTTP or HTTPS requests or both.
 This configuration boots the app on two ports, one secure and one